d3k-Maps/SC-Notes/notes/All-StarBaseball.md

 # Inspiration

-A remake of the original [Baseball](https://scmscx.com/map/kV5f4jYD) map by Dragoon-elf.
+A remake of the original [Baseball](https://scmscx.com/map/kV5f4jYD) map by Dragoon-elf with a bunch of new features added to make the game more fun and baseball-like.

 -----